 For measuring the spin relaxation time, an approach similar to the approach of Koppens et al. [20] will be used.
 The DQD will be tuned to a the (0,1)-(1,1)-(0,2) triple point.
 The left dot is initially empty while the right dot is populated with a spin in its ground state, a spin down hole.
 First, pulsing the gate of the left dot will bring its spin up and spin down energy levels above the Fermi level, μF, of the lead, allowing lead to dot hole tunneling (holes tunnel to higher lying electrochemical potentials).
 Since the tunneling is most likely spin independent, the left dot is loaded with a random hole spin from the lead, during the loading time tL.
 The double dot is thus in either a singlet S(1,1) state or a triplet T(1,1) state and is left in that configuration for the waiting time tw.
 After the tw, a second pulse level is applied in order to bring the hole from the left QD to the right QD.
 For a S(1,1) configuration tunneling will take place.
 As explained above, due to the spin blockade, this will not be the case for the T(1,1) state.
 If charge tunneling takes place between the two QDs, a shift in a quantum capacitance (a capacitance originating from a DQD charge polarization) will take place, which can be detected by the gate reflectometry.
 The probability of finding the DQD system in the T(1,1) state will decay exponentially with the duration of the waiting time tw, with T1 being the decay constant, since for long waiting times (tw >> T1) the DQD will always end up in the S(1,1) state.

-Spin manipulation measurements
+The samples needed for performing the T1 experiments are already existing in the group.
+Hannes Watzinger, as well PhD student in the group, is currently performing DC measurements on such DQD devices.
+For the T1 experiments all the knowhow in the group is already existing thus 6 months seem a realistic time for performing this experiment.

+Measuring the spin dephasing time T2*

 Quantum gate operations for a spin qubit system imply a spin manipulation.
 Basically such manipulations are spin rotations in the spin representation sphere, called Bloch sphere.